ESG

 Our Workforce

-Our teammates are the cornerstone of our success.
-They possess diverse expertise and experience from a wide variety of industries, including commercial aviation, aerospace, high-technology, consumer brands and other world-recognized organizations.
-As we continue to scale across multiple locations, we are committed to the acquisition and retention of our talent, development of our teammates, and culture and engagement.
+Our people are at the core of our business and they bring with them a wide variety of talent, skills, and unique perspectives gained from experiences across a myriad of industries and areas of expertise.
+Our human capital management strategy is designed to support our mission and business objectives that enables long-term sustainable growth.
+As we continue to scale across multiple locations, we are committed to the acquisition and retention of our talent, development of our teammates, and delivering a positive and rewarding employee experience.

 Our Community